 Sales funnels are the most important and effective methods of selling through a website.
 A well-designed sales funnel will help capture leads, improve conversions, and increase profits.
 Building effective sales funnels is easy to do with Divi.
+Having a landing page builder like Divi in your back pocket as you build out your sales funnels is great, but it is only one piece of the puzzle.
 In this article, we’ll see how to create a 3-step Divi sales funnel using a free plugin called Funnel Builder by CartFlows.

 CartFlows Installation and Setup

 We’ll use three plugins to create our Divi sales funnel, but we only need to install the first one in the WordPress plugins area.
 Search for and install Funnel Builder by CartFlows.

 Click Start Wizard.
 This will run the setup wizard that will install the next two plugins and get CartFlows setup for Divi.

 Click Let’s Go.